-50 Foods That Won’t Spike Blood Sugar
+50 Foods To Help Avoid Blood Sugar Spikes

 How to Control Blood Sugar Spikes

 The glycemic index (GI) measures how foods affect blood sugars, based on a one to 100 number scale.
 Low GI foods have a mild effect on blood sugars while high GI foods have a much greater impact.

 Importantly, be mindful of the preparation method as breaded and battered meats will mostly contain some sort of carbohydrate in the form of flour and breadcrumbs.
 Additionally, allow a lean protein to be the main star of the dish rather than heavy portions of rice and potatoes.

-8. Olive Oil
+8. Olive oil

-9. Coconut Oil
+9. Coconut oil

 Though considered a carbohydrate source, the following foods have a low GI score (less than 55) and display a minimal to moderate impact on blood sugars.

-Grains, Breads, and Cereals
+Grains, Breads, and Cereals:

-13. Corn Tortillas
+13. Corn tortillas

-14. Wheat Tortillas
+14. Wheat tortillas